Travel is included in the price.

 Stressful meetings, deadlines, or family events?
 Trigger points exist in each of us, but they can be activated by different things.
 Stress, overuse, driving, tension, lifting, sitting, repetitive motion or trauma and injury can activate the trigger point.
 When activated, trigger points can cause widespread pain, tension, irritation and even lack of motion.
 When tissues remain in a contracted state for long periods of time, they can harden and create little nodules that therapists can actually feel during a trigger point massage.
 When a moderate amount of pressure is applied, they can create a dull, aching feeling to a different area of the body, which is known as referral pain.
 This lets therapists know that they are on a trigger point so they can directly address the area and concern.
 When tension is released, it can help eliminate pain and promote a better range of motion and mobility.

-20% off every session for Military members (retirees, veterans, active duty, guard, and reserve) and spouses, First Responders, Nurses, and Teachers.
+Military members (retirees, veterans, active duty, guard, and reserve) and spouses, First Responders, Nurses, and Teachers receive special pricing.

 Stuck on gift ideas?